Enumeration, structural and dimensional synthesis of robotic hands: theory and implementation: Introduction

 \section{Introduction}

-\IEEEPARstart{R}{obotic} hands are mechanical linkages where a common set of links spans a number of serial chains.
-Among the variety of robotic end-effectors, those generally defined as robotic hands are considered suited not only for grasping, but also for some dexterous manipulation.
+\IEEEPARstart{R}{obotic} hands are a type of mechanical linkage for which a common set of links spans several kinematic chains.
+Among the variety of robotic end-of-arm tools (EOAT), those generally defined as robotic hands are considered suited not only for grasping but also for some dexterous manipulation.

-When considering applications in robotic grasping and manipulation of grasped objects, many aspects of robotics have to converge, including sensing, identification, learning and planning, to name a few, and notable results are being obtained in these fields.
+When considering the design and applications of robotic grasping, and manipulation of grasped objects, many aspects of robotics have to converge, including sensing, identification, physical interaction, and motion control, to name a few; notable results are being obtained in each these fields.
 One field that has not attracted so much attention is the systematic methodology for the physical embodiment of the robotic end effector; however, its effect on the successful completion of the task may be considerable.
+About ten years ago, the design process for robotic hands started receiving some attention \cite{Ceccarelli:2008,SterusandTurner:2011,CiocarlieAllen:2010} but, given the complexity of the task, current research focuses on understanding what may be needed from hands and on benchmarking \cite{Parmiggiani:2019}.
+See \cite{Bicchi:2019} for a comprehensive review.

-The design of end-effector robotic tools has focused on three different strategies \cite{Mason:2010}, which yield very different designs: anthropomorphism, designing for grasping tasks, and designing for dexterous manipulation.
-The anthropomorphic hands are constrained in their design, but they are considered a straightforward solution for human environment and human manipulation task mapping \cite{Martin:2014}, \cite{Mattar:2013}.
-Of the other two design strategies, hands oriented to grasping tasks are usually simpler or under-actuated; new efforts are being devoted to obtain under-actuated or simple hands with some degrees of dexterity \cite{Dollar:2014}, \cite{Salisbury:2014}.
-Hands for in-hand manipulation tend to be more complex, especially if a wide range of manipulation actions are targeted, however most of them are anthropomorphic in design.
-For a current review on design efforts of anthropomorphic hands, see \cite{Carrozza:2014}.
+The design of end-effector robotic tools has focused on three different strategies \cite{Mason:2010}, which tend to yield different designs: anthropomorphism, designing for grasping tasks, and designing for dexterous manipulation.
+The anthropomorphic hands are more limited in their design options, but they are considered a straightforward solution for human environment and human manipulation task mapping \cite{Martin:2014,Mattar:2013,Zhu:2018,Choi:2019,Asfour:2019}.
+It is worth noting that these hands may be implemented using traditional joints or more recently using soft robotics \cite{Wang:2018} or other techniques \cite{Ren:2019}, but in any case, they share similar underlying kinematics.
+For a review of the design efforts of anthropomorphic hands, see \cite{Carrozza:2014}.